romainmrad/Pythonista/README.md

 # Pythonista

-Here are some fun stuff i did on the Pythonista App on Iphone
+Fun projects i wrote on pythonista app on Iphone

 ## Tic-Tac-Toe

-Here is my version of an unbeatable Tic-Tac-Toe player.
-Run it on Pythonista to play against python.
+Here is my version of an unbeatable Tic-Tac-Toe player

-Possible outcomes :
+\nPossible outcomes :
 - Draw
 - You lose